cirruslabs-io/suits/requestingblood.md

 User Will be able to request blood through the Suits Mobile Application

-## Step 1 : Once the user logged into the application, they can nagivate into SaveYo Nagivation bar of the application
+## Step 1 : Once the user logged into the application, they can navigate into SaveYo Navigation bar of the application

 ![Logo1](./images/mobile/serach-blood-donor/blooddonor1.jpg)